CloudEngineHub/robot_rl/README.md

 interface can be run through a docker/dev-container provided in this repo.
 See below for more information.

 ## Installation
+When you clone this repo, please use Git Large File System (lfs).

 - Install Isaac Lab by following the [installation guide](https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/index.html).
   We recommend using the conda installation as it simplifies calling Python scripts from the terminal.